 The Bermuda government has launched and continues to develop a number of initiatives aimed at promoting research and investment in technology, including blockchain, in Bermuda.
-The Class T licence under the DABA and the Insurtech Sandbox regime, which allow for the testing and development of technology or technologically driven products and services in a safe and cooperative regulatory environment, are just two examples.
+The Class T licence under the DABA, the Insurtech Sandbox regime and the "test" licence available under the Investment Business Act 2003, which allow for the testing and development of technology or technologically driven products and services in a safe and cooperative regulatory environment, are just two examples.

-The government has also appointed a specialist technology team with a remit to promote the sector in Bermuda and attract more business to the island.
+The Bermuda government has also appointed a specialist technology team with a remit to promote the sector in Bermuda and attract more business to the island.
 The team also provides a specialist concierge service aimed at making the transition to Bermuda as easy as possible for new entrants.

-The government has also introduced a tailored immigration policy for technology businesses that provides technology-focused companies that are new to Bermuda to seek immediate approval of work permits for non-Bermudian staff.
-To benefit from this, a business must present a plan for the hiring, training and development of Bermudians in entry-level or trainee positions.
+The Bermuda government has also introduced a tailored immigration policy for technology businesses that provides technology-focused companies that are new to Bermuda to seek immediate approval of work permits for non-Bermudian staff.
+To benefit from this, a business must present a plan for the hiring, training and development of Bermudians in entrylevel or trainee positions.
 A business may not, however, apply for a work permit under this policy in respect of any job categories that are closed (i.e. reserved exclusively for Bermudians, their spouses and permanent resident certificate holders only) or restricted (in respect of which a permit may only be obtained for one year) under Bermuda's employment legislation, or which are entry-level, graduate or trainee positions.